hasanteymoori/bdc-project/README.md

 ## Income classification
-This project is a part of the [Big-data computing (2020-2021)](https://github.com/gtolomei/big-data-computing) at [Sapienza University] as a final project.
+This project is related to the [Big-data computing (2020-2021)](https://github.com/gtolomei/big-data-computing) course at Sapienza University as a final project.

 #### Project Status: [Done]

 ## Project Intro/Objective
-The purpose of this project is to make predictions where the prediction task is to determine whether a person makes over 50K a year. (classification task).
+The purpose of this project is to make predictions where the prediction task is to determine whether a person makes over 50K a year or not. (classification task).
 <br>
 I have worked with many supervised ML algorithms to analyse the performance of the model.
 I am expected to use PySpark with mllib instead of plain python with sk-learn.
 To analyze the data, I have done the best model selection to choose the best classifier to predict whether a person makes over 50K a year.